The Use of Econometric and Statistical Analysis in Damages Assessments

 % change in ZedCo share price = 0.7918 × % change in FTSE 350 + 0.4837 × % change in Pharma Index

 The equation above therefore tells us that, according to our best estimates (and rounding the coefficients to two decimal places), on average, a 1 per cent change in the FTSE 350 leads to a 0.79 per cent change in the share price of ZedCo; and on average, a 1 per cent change in the Pharma Index leads to a 0.48 per cent change in the share price of ZedCo.

 This means that on a day like 11 January 2016, when the FTSE 350 fell by 1.14 per cent and the Pharma Index fell by 2.75 per cent, we would expect the share price of ZedCo to fall by:

 0.79 × 1.14% + 0.48 × 2.75% = 2.22%

-Regression analysis has many applications, and depending on the case, the inferences to be drawn from a regression analysis may vary considerably.
-I hope that this chapter has provided a useful insight into the application of regression analysis in the context of litigation.
-As indicated earlier, I believe that the fundamentals of regression analysis should be comprehensible to a non-technical user, while it is the role of the expert to guide that user through the more technical details, to explain and illuminate as necessary, and to eschew the presentation of misleading analysis or ill-founded criticism.
+Regression analysis has many applications and, depending on the case, the inferences to be drawn from a regression analysis may vary considerably.
+I hope this chapter has provided a useful insight into the application of regression analysis in the context of litigation.
+As indicated earlier, I believe the fundamentals of regression analysis should be comprehensible to a non-technical user, whereas it is the role of the expert to guide that user through the more technical details, to explain and illuminate as necessary, and to eschew the presentation of misleading analysis or ill-founded criticism.